Maluku F.C.

-Maluku FC (or Maluku Football Club) is an Indonesian professional football club founded on 27 January 2021 and headquartered in Ambon, Maluku province.
-They currently compete in the Liga 3.
+Maluku Football Club is an Indonesian professional football club founded on 27 January 2021 and based in Ambon, Maluku province.
+They currently compete in the Liga 4.

 History

 Maluku FC was founded on 27 January 2021, with an aim of promoting football in Maluku, which has long been absent from its relevant representative.

 On 25 September 2021, Maluku FC made league match debut in a 7–1 win against Binatama Bupolo at the Kompi A Yonif 733/Raider Waiheru field, the achievement of 3 points at the same time led the club to top the provisional standings of Group B Liga 3 Maluku.